 Stress of any kind takes a toll, mentally and physically, and can make you feel more like the grinch than a cheer-filled elf.
 The reason: “When we’re stressed out, our window to tolerate annoyances narrows, and we are more prone to anxiety, stress, poor judgment, impulsive decisions and racing thoughts,” explains Charlotte Margulies, MSW, LCSW, a therapist at Aspen Alliance Counseling.
-And no one wants that vibe at their Zoom holiday gathering!

 Luckily, it's possible to reframe this trying time and reduce tense emotions — and yes, even conjure happiness!
 Here, eight tips from mental health pros: